PierreSenellart/provsql/doc/source/user/studio.rst

 * :sc:`prov` (purple) on a relation whose ``provsql`` column is injected by the planner: provenance tracking is active.
-The pill is sub-classified by the table's metadata kind (see :doc:`probabilities` for the TID vs BID model) : :sc:`PROV-TID` for tuple-independent tables registered via :sqlfunc:`add_provenance`, :sc:`PROV-BID` for block-independent tables registered via :sqlfunc:`repair_key`, and a bare :sc:`prov` in a muted tone for tables marked OPAQUE via ``set_table_info`` (the safe-query rewriter refuses to fire on those).
+The pill is sub-classified by the relation's certified kind (see :doc:`probabilities` for the TID vs BID model) : :sc:`PROV-TID` for tuple-independent tables registered via :sqlfunc:`add_provenance`, :sc:`PROV-BID` for block-independent tables registered via :sqlfunc:`repair_key`, and a bare :sc:`prov` in a muted tone for relations whose kind is opaque (tables marked OPAQUE via ``set_table_info`` or carrying user-supplied / shared ``provsql`` values; views whose body the planner-hook classifier cannot certify TID / BID, e.g. multi-source joins, sublinks).
+Views have no ``provsql_table_info`` entry, so their pill kind is computed live by probing the view body via the :ref:`provsql.classify_top_level <provsql-classify-top-level>` classifier.
 This is the same classification the safe-query rewriter consults to decide whether a query is in scope for ``provsql.boolean_provenance``.
 * :sc:`mapping` (gold) on a relation shaped